santb08/Chip8JS/README.md

 [Chip8 emulator](https://fxfxrxfx.github.io/Chip8JS)

-Emulator of an old chip 8 console, developed with Javascript.
+Emulator of an old chip 8 console, developed with Vanilla Javascript.

 Chip8 console has the next keys: